 - We combine the role of team manager and product owner into one person.

-- Each writer is responsible for "liaisonships" where they track work across a particular product or feature and bring in appropriate stories.
+- Each writer is responsible for "liaisonships" where they track work across a particular product or feature and bring in appropriate tickets.

 - We don't expect scrum masters to clear blockers (that's a manager's job), and scrum mastering is not a full-time job.